spdx/spdx-3-model/model/Software/Properties/downloadLocation.md

 ## Summary

 Identifies the download Uniform Resource Identifier for the package at the time that the document was created.

 ## Description

-DownloadLocation identifies the download Uniform Resource Identifier for the package at the time that the document was created.
+A downloadLocation identifies the download Uniform Resource Identifier for the package at the time that the document was created.

 Where and how to download the exact package being referenced is critical for verification and tracking data.